 Proper Sexual Practices and Behavior

-These techniques took dedication and discipline to practice, but had many rewards.
+These techniques took dedication and discipline to practice but had many rewards.
 Even if a man is not seeking immortality, these methods can greatly enhance his pleasure and that of his partner.
 I will briefly explain each of these methods and their purpose.

 Contrary to what most magazines tell you, the size of the penis is not what matters most in sex.
 A strong full erection is much more important because this means that Qi has gathered abundantly in the Jade Stem.
 Even a man with a strong, full erection can make it stronger and fuller by practicing the Eight Jade Dragon Exercises.
 The Taoists used these exercises to enlarge and thicken their Jade Stem (penis) and Dragon Head (glans penis).
 This gave them the opportunity to perform sexually to their fullest potential and had the added psychological benefit of making them feel sexually powerful.
 While the penis is active during sex, nothing in the sexual encounter helps a man increase the girth and size of his penis.
-He must be like a body builder and spend time doing exercises to strengthen and enlarge his penis muscle.
+He must be like a bodybuilder and spend time doing exercises to strengthen and enlarge his penis muscle.
 Erections are simply engorgement of the penis chambers with blood, and the more room you make for the blood, the larger, longer, and thicker the penis will become.
 The Jade Dragon Exercises use specific methods to gradually allow the penis to accept more blood.
-Men who have practiced these exercises on a regular basis have reported to have increased the size and girth of their penis by two inches.
-Adding the application of herbal supplements to these exercises make them even more effective.
+Men who have practiced these exercises on a regular basis have reported having increased the size and girth of their penis by two inches.
+Adding the application of herbal supplements to these exercises makes them even more effective.

 Amongst traditional Taoists, herbs and the knowledge of herbs were essential ingredients for fostering longevity.
-Drugs, like Viagra, while they do give a man an erection, do nothing to build his Ching or help his symptoms long term.
+Drugs, like Viagra, while they do give a man an erection, do nothing to build his Ching or help his symptoms long-term.
 However, used correctly, herbs can build a man’s sexual energy and increase his stamina long into his later years.
 Taoists started taking herbs during their thirties and continued doing so throughout their lives.
 Herbs taken specifically to help restore Ching helped to: